 While a Ph.D. is typically required to teach at a university, a master’s degree could be enough at some vocational and technical schools.

-However, if you wish to become a tenured college professor, you will need a doctoral degree which generally takes between eight and eleven years.
+However, if you wish to become a tenured college professor, you will need a doctoral degree which generally takes eight to eleven years.

-Therefore, it typically takes about 10 – 15 years to become a professor.
+Therefore, becoming a professor typically takes about 10 – 15 years.

 What makes a good professor?